China coronavirus toll rises to 259, U.S. imposes border curbs

 The United Nations has announced it has moved a key round of talks on a new biodiversity treaty originally scheduled to take place in Kunming in southwest China on Feb.
 24. The talks will now take place in Rome.

+Several high-profile sporting events have also been moved or postponed, the latest a badminton Olympic qualifier in Hainan province.

-Walmart Inc, the world’s largest retailer, also announced it is temporarily limiting “non-business critical travel” to China, the latest of dozens of major companies restricting travel due to the outbreak.
+Walmart Inc, the world’s largest retailer, announced it was temporarily limiting “non-business critical travel” to China, while farm equipment maker Deere & Co temporarily closed its facilities in China, the latest of dozens of major companies restricting travel and operations due to the outbreak.

 China’s National Health Commission said there were 2,102 new confirmed infections in China during Friday, bringing the cumulative total to 11,791.